Institute of Conflict Management

 2.1.1 The training venue is risk assessed to ensure that it is safe for the delivery of practical training.

-2.1.2 The practical training area is large enough for the intended group (ideally two square metres per course member when engaged in physical exercise at any one time).
+2.1.2 The practical training area is large enough for the intended group (ideally two square metres per

-2.1.3 The practical training area is kept clean and clear of obstacles through dynamic risk assessment throughout the delivery of training.
+2.1.3 The practical training area is kept clean and clear of obstacles through dynamic risk assessment

-2.1.4 Suitable furniture and equipment is provided including the use of appropriate mats where necessary.
+2.1.4 Suitable furniture and equipment is provided including the use of appropriate mats where

 2.1.5 The training venue is risk assessed to ensure that it is safe for the delivery of theory training.

-2.1.6 Where applicable, suitable audio-visual equipment is available to allow all course members to access information.
+2.1.6 Where applicable, suitable audio-visual equipment is available to allow all course members to

 Standard 2.2 Balancing human rights, the best interest principle and health and safety

-2.2.1 Training includes an overview of the relevant legislation, regulations, and guidance that apply to the particular service setting.
+2.2.1 Training includes an overview of the relevant legislation, regulations, and guidance that apply to

-2.2.2 The training presents a balanced approach towards the promotion of individual Human Rights and Health and Safety.
+2.2.2 The training presents a balanced approach towards the promotion of individual Human Rights and

-2.2.3 The training presents a balanced approach to the competing rights of different individuals and groups.
+2.2.3 The training presents a balanced approach to the competing rights of different individuals and

 Standard 2.3 Responding to bad practice